NurAinaNadirah-source/NurAinaNadirah-Internship-Portfolio/09-Shooter-Game/README.md

 # Shooter Game

 ## Description
-This project is an assignment that utilizes the Unity Hub Application to explore the Physics functions available in the app and create a Shooter Game using Unity, where the player controls a camera to launch spheres at stacked cube formations, with collision-triggered destruction and background music.
+This project is a task that utilizes the Unity Hub Application to explore the Physics functions available in the app and create a Shooter Game using Unity, where the player controls a camera to launch spheres at stacked cube formations, with collision-triggered destruction and background music.

 ## Technologies Used
 - Unity